Best Face Mask of 2021

 We have two winners in this department.
 The pleated Perry Ellis is a comfortable set of three differently patterned masks that offer a little added variety.
 And the BAGGU set, which is also a set of three, offers multiple colors and patterns, works well with glasses, and is breathable enough to work out in.

 We were happy with most of our reusable face masks' durability, but a few stood out.
 The BAGGU is sturdy and keeps its shape after multiple washes.
-The Outdoor Research is another mask worth mentioning — not only is the mask itself durable, but the filters are quite robust as well.
+The Outdoor Research is not only highly durable, but the included filters are quite robust as well.

 Whether you're planning a quick trip to the grocery store or you're attending a wedding, it's important in these times to have the right mask for the job.
 They don't have to be uncomfortable, unfashionable, or difficult to breathe in.
 Without trying masks on, it can be difficult to tell what's what, which is why we had our experts test out some of the top options on the market.
 After ample research, weeks of wear, and multiple washes, we landed on the top contenders in this review and hope that all our hard work helps you choose the perfect mask.